adfinis/huawei-csi-plugin/README.md

 A docker image containining the [Huawei CSI Plugin](https://github.com/Huawei/eSDK_K8S_Plugin)

+## :warning: This project is no longer being maintained :warning:

+We created this repository, because we wanted to have a place to share the code required to build a container image for the Huawei CSI integration.

+As we have no use for it anymore we're not going to maintain it going forward.

 ## Why?

 Huawei itself does not provide a container image or a helm chart.
 Just the source code and some yaml files.